 Price Decrease.

-Used when fighting off competitor, if you need to react to a sluggish economy or channel pressure.
-Another reason to decrease price is if you have a competitive advantage around cost, whether that’s manufacturing, materials or distribution.
+Used when fighting off competitors if you need to react to a sluggish economy or channel pressure.
+Another reason to decrease price is if you have a competitive advantage around cost, whether that’s manufacturing, materials, or distribution.

-There are watch outs for price changes.
-It’s difficult to execute especially if it has to go through retailers.
-You need to understand power relationships–how powerful are the retailers.
-Many times, price changes are scrutinized so badly by retailers that you must have proof of why you are doing it.
+There are watchouts for price changes.
+It’s difficult to execute, especially if it has to go through retailers.
+You need to understand power relationships–how powerful are the retailers?
+Moreover, retailers often scrutinize price changes so badly that you must have proof of why you are doing it.
 It’s likely your Competitors will over-react.
-So your assumptions you used to go with the price increase will change right after.
+So, your assumptions you used to go with the price increase will change right after.
 And finally, it’s not easy to change back.

 Trading consumers up